pas-audio-server/pas-core/README.md

 - pas *may* expose a MPD-compatible interface.

 - pas is being developed on an odroid XU4.
-- pas is being developed using an audioengine D3 USB DAC, a 24 bits / sample device.
+- pas is being developed using an audioengine D3 USB DAC and a DragonFly Black from AudioQuest.

 ## Who is Perry?